Do you really know what you’re wearing sunscreen for?

-When your skin gathers extra melanin from your tan (no matter your natural skin tone, this happens to every shade of skin), there’s an uneven production of melanin, according to the Mayo Clinic.
-As if having sun damage wasn’t already bad enough, having to match your foundation and concealers to uneven discoloration is not ideal either.
-Real talk: I’m not trying to be glib, here, I just think we should all take this seriously.
-If the reality of skin cancers can’t scare us into taking care of ourselves then perhaps the reality of having discoloration can.
+According to the Mayo Clinic, when your skin gathers extra melanin from your tan (no matter your natural skin tone, this happens to every shade of skin), there’s an uneven production of melanin.
+So, as if having sun damage wasn’t already bad enough, having to match your foundation and concealers to uneven discoloration is not ideal either.
+Real talk: I’m not trying to be glib here.
+I just think we should all take this seriously.
+If the reality of skin cancers can’t scare us into taking care of ourselves, then perhaps the reality of having discoloration can.

 So even if you think your tan looks nice, it’s actually not.
 It’s your skin telling you it needs help.
 You know what can act as a shield?
 Sunscreen!
 And even a step further than that is a new favorite of mine, UPF clothing (Ultraviolet Protection Factor clothing) which has been steadily gaining attention from fashion brands.

 Other ugly signs of sun damage are wrinkles, changes in moles, sun spots, scaly patches, and, of course, cancers.
 I obviously take this seriously and I think we all should.
 To learn more, check out the Skin Cancer Foundation’s sun damage prevention tips.